EladIsraeli/WpfChat/README.md

 ### Client Side:

-Build a client application which shares the concept of `Whatsapp` application.
-The application manages the user's groups and message history.
+The client application manages the user's groups and message history.

 The client side should use the following technologies:
 * Wpf